eth-brownie/brownie/docs/api-network.rst

     * If the key is given as an integer, events are handled as a list in the order that they fired.
 An ``_EventItem`` is returned for the specific event that fired at the given position.
     * If the key is given as a string, ``_EventItem`` assumes that you wish to access the first event contained within the object. ``event['value']`` is equivalent to ``event[0]['value']``.

-    All values within the object are formatted by methods outlined in the :ref:`convert<api-brownie-convert>` module.
+    All values within the object are formatted by methods outlined in the :ref:`convert<api-convert>` module.

     .. code-block:: python